n0mi1k/pmkidcracker/README.md

 **DISCLAIMER:** This program is STRICTLY for educational and research purposes only.
 Only use on your own network or with permission.

-## Usage/Example
+## Program Usage

 ```
 python pmkidcracker.py -s <ssid> -ap <apmac> -c <clientmac> -p <pmkid> -w <wordlist> -t <threads(optional)>
 ```
+**NOTE:** apmac, clientmac, pmkid should be a hexstring, e.g b8621f50edd9

+## How PMKID is Calculated
+The two main formulas to obtain a PMKID are as follows:
+1. **Pairwise Master Key (PMK) Calculation:** passphrase + salt(ssid) => PBKDF2(HMAC-SHA1) of 4096 iterations
+2. **PMKID Calculation:** HMAC-SHA1[pmk + ("PMK Name" + bssid + clientmac)]

+This is just for understanding, both are already implemented in `find_pw_chunk` and `calculate_pmkid`.

-## Obtaining PMKID
+## Obtaining the PMKID

 Below are the steps to obtain the PMKID manually by inspecting the packets in WireShark.

-You may use Hcxtools or Bettercap to quickly obtain the PMKID without the below steps.
+**\*You may use Hcxtools or Bettercap to quickly obtain the PMKID without the below steps.
+But this way is better for understanding**

-To obtain the PMKID, put your wireless antenna in monitor mode, start capturing all packets with airodump-ng or similar tools.
+To obtain the PMKID manually from wireshark, put your wireless antenna in monitor mode, start capturing all packets with airodump-ng or similar tools.
 Then connect to the AP using an invalid password to capture EAPOL 1 message.
 Follow the next 3 steps to obtain the fields needed for the arguments.

 **Open the pcap in WireShark:**